Watts-College/cpp-527-fall-2021/labs/lab-06-instructions.md

 # Part I - Custom Reporting Functions

 For Part I on this lab you will learn how to create a template function for use in RMD docs.

 You will convert the following [R Epidemics Member Gallery](https://www.repidemicsconsortium.org/people/) into a RMD format:

 ![](../../lectures/figures/r-epidemics-consortium-people.png)

-In order to do this you will convert the existing gallery template (HTML template using liquid tags) and convert it to an R function that can be used to build this gallery in an RMD doc.
+In order to do this you will replicate the existing gallery template (HTML template using liquid tags) by creating your own R function to build this identical gallery in an RMD doc.

 The YAML data on the website looks like this: